Save Big on Cyber Monday! Up to 40% Off

 SQL how to use UNION

-Dealing with UNIONs might be not so easy for unexperienced users — you need to clearly understand how the operator works and remember the names of the columns you want to combine.
-That's where SQL Complete can give a helping hand.
+Dealing with UNIONs might be not so easy for unexperienced users. dbForge SQL Complete can give a helping hand.

-• No need to memorize column names — just pick the columns you need from the suggestion list.
+• No need to memorize column names — pick the columns you need from the list.

-• Powerful context-aware code-completion will allow you to significantly speed up your coding process.
+• Context-aware code-completion allows you to significantly speed up your coding process.

-• With the built-in code snippets you can quickly enter repeating chunks of code and thus save your time and effort.
-And in case you work a lot with UNIONs, you can create custom snippets and then use them when required.
+• Built-in code snippets enable you to quickly enter repeating chunks of code, saving time and effort.
+Besides, you can create custom snippets.

-• The impeccable syntax checker has zero typo tolerance and will let you know even of a slightest error, while an advanced Debugger will validate your code.
+• Syntax checker has zero typo tolerance to even slightest errors, while an advanced Debugger validates your code.

-• And last but not least, you can quickly and easily bring your code up to the company or team standards with the help of SQL Complete's instant Code Formatter.
+• Last but not least, you can quickly and easily bring your code up to the standards with the SQL Complete's instant Code Formatter.

 SQL UNION example